crytic/slither-action/README.md

 Here:

-- `continue-on-error: true` is required to let the SARIF upload step run if slither finds issues
+- `continue-on-error: true` is required to let the SARIF upload step run if Slither finds issues
 - `id: slither` is the name used to reference the step later on (e.g., in `steps.slither.outputs.sarif`)

 ## Examples